-3. Although the classification of CAWLM should be primarily based on macroeconomic statistics principles, it is also relevant to carefully assess arguments by policy/regulatory/legal users for advocating a specific treatment of these types of assets, as well as latest guidance from the international accounting standards.
-Ideally, the proposed classification should avoid possible conflict with the current thinking of monetary authorities, financial regulators, and international financial institutions such as the BIS and the IMF (Annex I provides a summary of IMF user perspectives based on a recent consultation).
+10 In this regard, the IFRS Interpretation Committee Agenda Decision of June 2019 noted that a holding of cryptocurrency is not a financial asset.
+This is because a cryptocurrency is neither cash noran equity instrument of another entity.
+It does not give rise to a contractual right for the holder, and it is not a contract that will or may be conflict with the current thinking of monetary authorities, financial regulators, and international financial institutions such as the BIS 11 and the IMF (Annex I provides a summary of IMF user perspectives based on a recent consultation).
 In this regard, their main argumentations for proposing a specific treatment of CAWLM should be considered.